stocknear/frontend/README.md

 If want to contribute to the codebase please follow these guidelines:
 - Reducing complexity and increasing readability is a huge plus!
 - Anything you claim is a "speedup" must be benchmarked.
-In general, the goal is simplicity, so even if your PR makes things marginally faster, you have to consider the tradeoff with maintainablity and readablity.
+In general, the goal is simplicity, so even if your PR makes things marginally faster, you have to consider the tradeoff with maintainability and readability.
 - If your PR looks "complex", is a big diff, or adds lots of lines, it won't be reviewed or merged.
 Consider breaking it up into smaller PRs that are individually clear wins.
 A common pattern I see is prerequisite refactors before adding new functionality.
 If you can (cleanly) refactor to the point that the feature is a 3 line change, this is great, and something easy for us to review.

 # Support ❤️